Red-throated Diver Energetics Project

 Can red-throated divers accommodate the effects of displacement by offshore wind farms?

-JNCC Statement on Red-throated Diver Energetics Project Fieldwork in Scotland during the Coronavirus Pandemic
+JNCC Statement on Red-throated Diver Energetics Project Fieldwork during the Coronavirus Pandemic

-Fieldwork for the Red-throated Diver Energetics Project would not be compliant with these measures.
-The work would require working with people from other households and leaving the home for non-essential reasons.
+Fieldwork for the Red-throated Diver Energetics Project in Scotland would not be compliant with current measures as the work would require working with people from other households and leaving home for non-essential reasons.

-It is essential that those involved with the Red-throated Diver Energetics Project in Scotland follow the latest UK Government advice to ensure their own safety and well-being and to prevent the transmission of the virus.
+It is essential that those involved with the Red-throated Diver Energetics Project in Scotland follow the latest Scottish Government advice to ensure their own safety and well-being and to prevent the transmission of the virus.
 Consequently, JNCC will not be contracting fieldworkers to work in Scotland during 2020.
-In addition, JNCC strongly discourages fieldworkers from choosing to voluntarily undertake fieldwork on the project during 2020.
-We ask fieldworkers to follow government advice, which is currently to remain at home.
+In addition, JNCC strongly discourages fieldworkers from choosing to voluntarily undertake fieldwork on the project during 2020 (this is consistent with the JNCC statement on fieldwork for seabird surveys).

-We hope that we will be able to resume fieldwork in 2021.
+We hope that we will be able to resume the remaining fieldwork in 2021.